Pediatric COVID-19 Vaccine FAQ

 The CDC has given final approval of the Pfizer and Moderna COVID-19 vaccines for children ages 6 months and up.
 We now have pediatric COVID-19 vaccines available and interested families can schedule appointments through MyChart.

-We are vaccinating children by appointment at our large vaccine site in Lisle — 801 Ogden Avenue (Pfizer), Glen Ellyn — 430 Pennsylvania Avenue (Moderna), and Tinley Park — 17495 La Grange Road (Moderna) which will allow for safe distancing and importantly, close observation of children following vaccination by our skilled care team members.
+We are vaccinating children by appointment at our large vaccine site Glen Ellyn — 430 Pennsylvania Avenue (Pfizer & Moderna), and Tinley Park — 17495 La Grange Road (Pfizer & Moderna) which will allow for safe distancing and importantly, close observation of children following vaccination by our skilled care team members.